 Having watched more of the Weather Channel than the average high schooler, he realized that meteorology was a great fit for his love of math, physics, maps, and computers.
 As a freshman meteorology major, he got into lightning as a byproduct of taking the first research opportunity he was offered, which exposed him to atmospheric ballooning and the first ever lightning mapping data collected in a major field project.
 He loves the fractal detail of lightning channels, and the process of lining up 3D lightning datasets with other balloon and radar observations of thunderstorms.

 Dr. Bruning received an NSF CAREER award in 2014 to relate the distribution of lightning flash sizes and lightning initiation to the deformation of charge structures by turbulence in thunderstorms, and worked with the painter Tina Fuentes to develop a public art exhibit depicting this relationship.
 Since 2018 he has developed and supported the data processing method used to create operational displays of GLM data in the US NWS, resulting in ongoing service on the similar EUMETSAT Meteosat Third Generation Lightning Imager mission advisory group.
-In 2018 he was awarded the 2018 American Geophysical Union Atmospheric and Space Electricity Section Early Career Award.
-He currently serves as Secretary of the AGU ASE Section.
+In 2018 he was awarded the 2018 American Geophysical Union Atmospheric and Space Electricity Section Early Career Award, and in 2025 the AMS Electricity STAC Technological Accomplishments Award.
+He currently serves as President-Elect of the AGU ASE Section.

 Observational analyses of ground- and space-based lightning, lightning instrumentation, modeling of optical scattering in thunderstorms